MobinaFani/Dental-Caries-Detection/README.md

 📎 License

-This project is released for educational and academic use only
+This project is released for educational and academic use only.